Editor’s Note: Originally published on Aug. 6, 2019, updated on Feb. 28, 2023.

 - Use safer packaging, keep delivery reports, and switch carriers if problems persist.

 - Limit the number of emails you send to buyers to avoid becoming a nuisance.

-- Respond to emails quickly – especially order status queries-, and with a measured response.
+- Reply to emails quickly- especially order status queries-, and with a measured response.

 The A-Z claims page has been spruced up with search bar and date sorting.
 So, it’s easier for sellers to visualize and deal with an A-to-Z claim on Amazon quickly.
 They can also see how a claim is classified when a decision is reached, and point out any mistakes to Amazon.

-There are cases where you’re not in the wrong, for instance.
-But for some reason, the investigator or the system may not have picked this up.
+There are cases where you’re not in the wrong.
+But for some reason, the investigator or the system may not have picked up on it.
 You should bring this up with Amazon if you want the case closed.
 For instance: